Published by Bupa's Health Information Team, October 2011.

 Related articles

-This factsheet is for people who have cataracts or who would like information about them.
-A cataract is a painless clouding of the lens of the eye.
-Cataracts generally develop...
+This factsheet is for people who have rheumatoid arthritis, or who would like information about it.
+Rheumatoid arthritis (RA) occurs as a result of the immune system...